ao5357/library-roi-calc/readme.md

 #Library ROI Calculator

 ##Background
 The calculator worksheet [started as a downloadable spreadsheet](http://www.maine.gov/msl/services/value.xls), originally provided by the Massachusetts Library Association.
 The spreadsheet was [adapted for the web by Brian Herzog at Chelmsford Public Library](http://www.chelmsfordlibrary.org/library_info/calculator.html).
-This version of the calculator was adapted from the [Maine State Library](http://www.maine.gov/msl/services/customcal.htm).
+This version of the calculator was adapted from [Maine State Library](http://www.maine.gov/msl/services/customcal.htm).

 ##Easy HTML Customization
 In index.html, you will see table rows that look like: